EXECUTIVE SUMMARY

 In a world where customer expectations shift monthly and competition is just one click away, iteration is your insurance policy.
 It keeps you aligned with the market, agile in the face of change, and confident in your direction.

-Scrum: Framework for Agile Software Development
+Scrum: Framework for custom software ROI

 Scrum is one of the most widely used Agile Software Development Models.
 At SKM Group, we recommend Scrum when you need structure, predictability, and continuous feedback from stakeholders.